London EC1V 0HB

 He has been a judge on both the Manchester Fiction Prize and the Galley Beggar Short Story Prize.

-He curates the online short fiction project A Personal Anthology (www.apersonalanthology.com) in which writers and others pick and introduce their dozen favourite short stories.
+He curates the online short fiction project A Personal Anthology (www.apersonalanthology.com) in which writers, critics and others pick and introduce a dozen favourite short stories.
+This has now been running for four years, and the archive now features nearly 2,000 short story recommendations picked by over 150 'guest editors'.

 - Senior Lecturer in Creative Writing, City, University London, Sep 2020 – present